Pvt. Joseph Donald Lajzer

 Joe was sent to Bilibid and stayed in the prison

-for about a month at some point.
-He was
+for about a month and was boarded onto "hell

-It remained there for three days and the
+there for three days and the temperatures in the

-Japanese threatened to kill the POWs if they
+kill the POWs if they didn't quiet the

-didn't quiet the men.
-To do this, the sane
+men.
+To do this, the sane POWs strangled

-POWs strangled those out of their minds or hit
+those out of their minds or hit them with

 The ships were informed, on October 9th, that American carriers were seen near Formosa and American planes were in the area.
 The decision was made that the ships would sail to Hong Kong.
 During this part of the trip, the ships ran into American submarines which sank two more ships.
 The Hokusen Maru arrived at Hong Kong on October 11th.
 While it was in port, American planes bombed the harbor on October 16th.
 On October 21st, the ship sailed for Takao, Formosa, arriving on October 24th.